kauralasoo/MTAT.03.239_Bioinformatics/Gene_expression_analysis.md

 	http://127.0.0.1:8787

 ## Installing packages
-You can install Bioconductor packages using the
+You can install Bioconductor packages using the biocLite command:

 	source("https://bioconductor.org/biocLite.R")
 	biocLite("SummarizedExperiment")